emgrasmeder/recipes/pao&em-challah.md

 This is the Challah recipe we've been using for a few years, it's always a hit.
 Recently we've been making it vegan but that recipe isn't stable enough to as the Hauptrezept here.
 For our current vegan substitutions, see the notes at the bottom.

+You'll need: yeast, sugar, water, salt, flour, grease, eggs

 ### 1. Proof the Yeast:
-- 9g yeast
+- 9g (3 tsp) yeast
-- 7g sugar
+- 7g sugar (1.5 tsp)
-- 120g of water if you use 405 (pastry, i think) flour OR 140g water if you use 550 (bread or all purpose, i think) flour
+- 120g  (0.5 cup) of water if you use 405 (pastry, i think) flour OR 140g water if you use 550 (bread or all purpose, i think) flour

 ### 2. Proof water+yeast+sugar 30 minutes.
 While you wait, in a big bowl mix:
   - 9g salt